 Prince Charles spent two nights in a northern B&B to show the world that after Foot and Mouth, the countryside’s open.
 D’ya fancy a B&B’s full English?
 Tuck in to eggs, bacon, broiled tomatoes, sautéed mushrooms, beans, toast, coffee or tea, butter and marmalade, sometimes black (blood) pudding.
 England’s caught up with America in overweight folk; more die here however, because proportionally only a quarter of bypasses and angioplasties are performed as in the US, and by fewer doctors.
 German doctors and nurses brought here managed to cut long hospital waitlists, and patients are also being flown abroad, but Britain spends proportionally less on medical care than France or Germany.
 Some countries charge a bit for medical visits, but here a doctor will even come to your home, and all care is free.
 Over 60?
 Free prescriptions.

-Did you watch any Olympic curling?
+Did you watch Olympic curling?
 England’s fascination is like that with snooker (“snook’ah”), which escapes me.
 People discuss, frown, whisper, discuss more, then lie down with a broomstick to push a stone-and-handle down a lane.
-Two sweepers frantically slide just ahead, brooms flailing as if life and limb depend on their industry.
+Two sweepers frantically slide just ahead, brooms flailing as if life depends on their industry.
 Britain’s men lost all their games, but the women struck gold.
 The London Times reports that players must work out and carbo load: fast sweeping is grueling.
-Sweepers recover heart rates and take a turn to lie and slide while announcers speculate and whisper: borrrrring!
-British snowboarders and skiers usually ended up around 37th since Scotland’s the closest snow.
+Sweepers recover heart rates and take a turn to lie and slide while announcers speculate and whisper: borrring!
+British snowboarders and skiers usually ended up around 37th, since Scotland’s the closest snow.

 With a local art group, I happily showed paintings in Leighton House, a museum home of the 19th century’s best-known painter and president of the Royal Academy, now inside a huge dark sculptured tomb in St. Paul’s.
 Frederick, Lord Leighton (1830-1896) built a Holland Park red brick house with a glass dome; his cavernous studio had huge north windows.
 Exotic midnight blue tile covers the two-story Arab Hall, with a square pool and splashing fountain in its center.
-It looks like it should be in Arabian Nights, with dark carved and pierced woodwork.
-The Lord Mayor of Kensington-Chelsea, in tails, opened our champagne reception.
+It looks like it should be in Arabian Nights, with dark woodwork carved and pierced.
+We were proud that The Lord Mayor of Kensington-Chelsea, in tails, opened our champagne reception.
 Around his neck hung his badge of office, his golden chain collar.
 The collar of interlocked S’s is seen on several ancient portraits, like Henry VIII’s, and has marked dignitaries here for centuries.
 On some chains hang orders, such as the Golden Fleece’s lamb.
 It looks as fine on a woolen suit as on ermine of the past.
 The mayor bought no paintings from our group!

 Our speaker, Lord Owen, linked economy, policy, and politics.
 He was the EU negotiator for peace in Yugoslavia, is Chancellor of the University of Liverpool, director of several companies, an investor in Russia, author, MP, neurologist, baron—you get the idea.
 His concern is England’s ability to make its own defense policy if it’s completely tied to the European union, particularly in these times of international terrorism.
 He compared European unity with the unity he sees in America.
 England is the junior partner, without being “America’s poodle,” but must be free to disagree with its allies and make its own judgments.
 We sat among masters of other guilds, who wore beautiful metal badges of office hung on blue or red ribbons around their necks over business suits.
 Afterward the reception allowed nearly 800 attendees to mix in another grand hall.
 The crowd, representing modern British business, was mostly white, male, and affable.
 One of the hors d’oeuvres was small fat Cumberland sausages.
 Many areas boast distinctive sausage specialties, and I wish I could tell them all apart.

 We rented a car at the last minute for President’s Day weekend.
-The Isle of Wight is a ferry ride across the Solent from Southampton, on the south, two hours away.
+The Isle of Wight is a ferry ride across the Solent from Southampton two hours away.
 The isle, less than a hundred fifty area miles, has huge white chalk cliffs and sandy beaches, and beautiful hilly topography.
-Its relaxed pace of farming and villages is transformed every summer for Cowes yachting races in August: hundreds of sails fill every bay and harbor.
+Its relaxed pace of farming and its villages is transformed every summer for Cowes yachting races in August: hundreds of sails fill every bay and harbor.

 Osborne became an officers’ convalescent home and a royal Naval College.
 King Edward VII opened his family’s public rooms to visitors, and 50 years after Victoria’s death the bedrooms; in 1989 the nursery on the top floor finally opened.
 The house holds hundreds of paintings, some hung gallery style, one above the other, in heavy gold frames.
 Many are sentimental, with images of family.
 Vast gardens and terraces with statuary and fountains offer paths for walks.
 On Victoria’s daily pony rides, no household staff were to be seen; protocol required a quick dive into the bushes with the hoe or pruning shears!

 The most fantastic room was added after Victoria became Empress of India.
 The huge 1890 Durbar Wing exemplified power and wealth of the empire, extending over the globe.
 It could accommodate banquets, and every busy inch is decorated in elaborate carved plaster.
 A large plaster Indian elephant relief is framed over the mantel.
-Victoria never saw her subjects in Africa or India, so there are many portraits, of both the powerful and the pedestrian, once brought to her as examples in days before cameras.
+Victoria never saw her subjects in Africa or India, so many portraits of both the powerful and the pedestrian were brought to her to learn and enjoy in days before cameras.
 Some foreign subjects lived in the palace for years, including a prominent male Indian secretary.
 We never saw the table deckers’ room, the servery or kitchen, but the dining room table was set for dinner.
-Wooden frames ensured staff that each setting was geometrically correctly spaced.
+Wooden frames ensured staff that each setting was geometrically precisely spaced.
 Gifts from subjects—boxes, vases, furniture—of precious foreign materials and handiwork were everywhere.
 Outdoors was a Swiss chalet for children’s play and tea.
 Breakfast and lunch were early, dinner after 9, so tea might keep a body going.

 After 1861, Victoria slept with Albert’s dressing gown each night for the rest of her life, placed his small portrait next to her bed on a wooden stand, and carried a painting of his face in death.
 She had water drawn for Albert each morning and insisted nothing be moved in the house through 40 years of widowhood.
 Her youngest daughter enraged her by falling in love, thereby endangering her position-in-waiting as permanent lifetime caretaker.
 They didn’t speak for six months before a grudging consent to marriage.
 Beatrice became governess of the island, widowed young (like her mother) when her husband made “one last campaign.”
 She cared for her mother at Osborne until Victoria died in 1901, reigning from 1837.
 Beatrice died in 1944.